peat-platform/tracklet/README.md

 ### Dev Environment Usage

 This tracking feature is currently under development and is subject to change.
-When you `vagrant up` the dev-env piwik will be running at `192.168.33.10:8888/piwik`
+When you `vagrant up` the dev-env piwik will be running at `192.168.33.10:8888/piwik`, but needs to be configured.
+There is a tutorial to follow.